testcontainers/testcontainers-go/docs/features/copy_file.md

 nginxC.CopyFileToContainer(ctx, "./testresources/hello.sh", "/hello_copy.sh", fileContent, 700)
 ```

-Or you can add list of files in ContainerRequest's struct:
+Or you can add a list of files in ContainerRequest's struct, which can be copied before the container started:

 ```go
 ctx := context.Background()